Reviem0/CompSci-Notes/GROUP PROJECT.md

 Social media platforms prioritize **engagement**, creating echo chambers.
 For instance, if a user interacts with polarizing content—even to criticize it—the algorithm pushes more of it.
 Young people, for example, might be bombarded with harmful body-image content, deepening mental health crises.
 This isn’t neutral curation; it’s **profit-driven design** that sacrifices societal well-being.

 **[Education: Algorithmic Grading During COVID]**
 During the pandemic, automated grading systems downgraded students from **underfunded schools**, altering university admissions.
-These systems relied on historical data that favored privileged institutions, punishing students already disadvantaged by resource gaps.
+These systems relied on historical data that favoured privileged institutions, punishing students already disadvantaged by resource gaps.

 **[Financial Services: Credit Scoring Biases]**
-Finally, financial algorithms often use proxies like **zip codes** for creditworthiness.
-This unfairly penalizes lower-income neighborhoods—often minority communities—denying loans or charging higher rates.
+Finally, financial algorithms often use proxies like **post codes** for creditworthiness.
+This unfairly penalizes lower-income neighbourhoods—often minority communities—denying loans or charging higher rates.
 It’s a digital redlining that entrenches **economic inequality**.

 **[Conclusion & Call to Action]**
 From courtrooms to classrooms, algorithmic bias isn’t abstract—it’s amplifying existing inequities.
 Addressing this requires **diverse training data, transparency**, and policies that prioritize equity over efficiency.
 As future technologists and policymakers, we must ensure tools serve _all_ communities fairly.